How to Change Your Name After Your Wedding

 Your Child's School - If you are the parent of a little one who is enrolled in school, you'll definitely want to provide the school's administration office with your new name.

 As I said earlier, this process can take a long time, and it may be five years from now that you go to Starbucks and realize they still have your old name in their rewards system.
 Don't stress if you can't get to all of these things at once.
-It is...a process.
+Take your time, prioritize, and tackle just one or two every day until you're done.
+It is a process.

 A Quick Note about travel